Mike Sweeney: 1991–1997: Minor leagues and MLB debut

-Sweeney was drafted by the Royals as a catcher out of Ontario High School (Ontario, California) in the 10th round (262nd overall) of the 1991 MLB draft.
-He signed with the Royals in May 1991, a month before his graduation from Ontario High School.
-He had just led his Varsity baseball team as the team captain to a CIF victory with an undefeated record of 26–0 for the 1991 season.
+Sweeney was drafted by the Royals as a catcher out of Ontario High School in Ontario, California in the 10th round (262nd overall) of the 1991 MLB draft.
+He signed with the Royals in May 1991, a month before his graduation from high school.
+He had just led his varsity baseball team as the team captain to a CIF victory with an undefeated record of 26–0 for the 1991 season.

 Sweeney made his major league debut on September 14, 1995 at catcher.
 He got his first major league hit against Paul Assenmacher of the Cleveland Indians during the final game of the season.

 While Sweeney's ability with the bat impressed the Royals, they were less than enamored with his defensive skills as a catcher, having him work with starter Mike Macfarlane on his defense.

 Sweeney hit his first major league home run, off Seattle Mariners' pitcher Jamie Moyer, on August 12, 1996.

 Sweeney caught 76 games in 1997, splitting time with Macfarlane.
 He hit a two-run, walk-off home run off Doug Brocail of the Detroit Tigers on May 15, 1997 in his only at bat of the game.

 1998: Primary catcher

 In 1998, Sweeney played in his first Opening Day game.
-He tied a club record with two hits in an inning versus the Oakland A's on May 31.
+He tied a club record with two hits in an inning against the Oakland A's on May 31.
 Sweeney missed hitting for the cycle by approximately 40 feet, when he retreated to second base on what appeared to be a sure triple in the eighth inning with the Kansas City Royals leading by a 12–6 score.
 He caught 91 games, the most of his major league career, serving as the regular starter after Macfarlane was traded midseason.